-Welcome To Tipnut's Craft Room: Ideas / Resources
+Welcome To Tipnut's Craft Room: Inspiration / Resources

-I know home design trends are always changing and other than throw cushions and maybe a piece of diy wall art, home reno shows never really have much for handmade goods displayed in their re-designs.
-Yes, they look so gorgeous and fresh and new...but...
+I know design trends are always changing and other than throw cushions and maybe a piece of diy wall art, home reno shows never really have much for handmade goods displayed in their re-designs.
+Yes, the presentations look so gorgeous and fresh and new...but...

-I can't be the only one who "ooohs" and "ahhhhs" when I step into a space that has a gorgeous crocheted lap blanket folded on the arm of a sofa, or a pretty yarn bowl on the table with some knitting needles poking out, or delightful hand-stitched tea towels hanging in the kitchen...and don't get me started on farmhouse-style aprons!
-These charming little touches bring a cheeriness to the space but also make our houses a "home".
+I can't be the only one who "ooohs" and "ahhhhs" when I step into a space that has a gorgeous crocheted lap blanket folded neatly on the arm of a sofa, or a pretty yarn bowl on the table with a couple knitting needles poking out, or delightful hand-stitched tea towels hanging in the kitchen...and don't get me started on farmhouse-style aprons!
+These charming little touches bring a cheeriness to the space but they also transform our dwellings into a "home".

-Are you spending too much time on the 'net?
-Or watching TV?
+Spending too much time on the 'net?
+Social media?
 Netflix binging out of control?
-Pick up a crafty hobby and you'll ditch those idle habits in no time flat!
-You'll start noticing how fulfilled you can be by this new productiveness in making homemade items for around the house and gifts for loved ones.
-You'll look at odd bits of fabric and lace in a whole new way.
+Pick up a hobby and ditch those idle habits in no time flat!
+You'll start noticing how satisfying this new productiveness is when making DIY pieces for around the house and personalizing gifts for loved ones.
+Odd bits of fabric and lace will be looked at in a whole new way!

-I'm not an expert at any one type of handicraft, but I sure do enjoy mixing it up and getting creative with all sorts of different activities.
-I like to do a little knitting (I'm better at crochet), greatly enjoy sewing (but mainly smaller projects...clothing is a bit above my skill level) and am so fond of vintage embroidery and collecting a wide assortment of vintage patterns (and I'm happy to share them too!).
+I'm not an artisan-expert at any one type of handicraft but prefer mixing it up, getting creative juices flowing with all sorts of different activities and mediums.
+I like to do a little knitting (I'm better at crochet), greatly enjoy sewing (but mainly smaller projects...fashion garments THAT LOOK GOOD are a bit above my skill level) and am so fond of vintage embroidery and collecting a wide range of retro patterns (delighted to share them too!).

-This section reflects my appreciation for all sorts of crafty goodness.
-I've gathered together a wide assortment of handicrafts and techniques...everything from sewing to crochet to paper crafts using all sorts of materials, including repurposing items.
+This section reflects my appreciation for all sorts of inspired goodness.
+I've gathered together a wide assortment of handcrafts and techniques...everything from sewing to crochet to paper activities using a wide variety of materials, including repurposing items.

-Is there anything more rewarding than filling your home with lovely bits and bobs that you have made yourself?
-There's no other way to customize the exact color, size and style by making something yourself.
-Enjoy!
+Is there anything more rewarding than filling a home with lovely bits and bobs that you made?
+Handmade items are a splendid solution to perfect the exact color, size and style desired.
+Discover hundreds of free patterns, tutorials and "How To" projects that are sure to spark creativeness.

 In This Archive